faradgang/faradgang.berlin/src/pages/en/help.md

 ## Get Involved

 We always appreciate assistance with bike repairs!
-Please send us a short email to mitmachen@faradgang.berlin.
+Please send us a short email to mail@faradgang.berlin.

 ## Bicycle (Parts) Donations

 Our work wouldn't be possible without generous donations of bicycles and bike components.
-To donate, please send us a brief email to spenden@faradgang.berlin, ideally with a photo and location details.
+To donate, please send us a brief email to mail@faradgang.berlin, ideally with a photo and location details.
 Depending on the quantity and availability, we may also arrange a pick-up.
 We can provide donation receipts for companies.

 ## Financial Donations